-The sender module with transmitter is about the size of a AA battery.
-It operates from 1.8 to 5.5 V. It consists primarily of an Atmel ATtiny84A which monitors the inputs and outputs the data.
+The sender module is compact (1.25 inches squared) and operates from 1.8 to 5.5 V at an average of only 20 microamps.
+The module consists primarily of an Atmel ATtiny84A which monitors the inputs and outputs the data.
 A red and green LED provides visual status.
 In volume, the sender module should cost less than $2 in parts.

 The sender module has:

 (5) analog or digital inputs with configurable trigger thresholds

 (1) internal temperature sensor

 (1) voltage reference (useful to convert numbers into voltages)

 Without any programming knowledge, the sender module can be configured to transmit:

 - (b) When any analog input goes above a certain value

 - (c) When any analog input goes below a certain value